-(14) Impairment of Non-financial Assets
+(16) Impairment of Non-financial Assets

-A. Intangible assets with definite useful life and other assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+- A. Intangible assets with definite useful life and other assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
 For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are largely independent cash flows (cash-generating units).
 The recoverable amount is the higher of an asset's fair value, defined as the price that would be received to dispose an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date, less costs to dispose, or its value in use.
 The value in use is the present value of the future cash flows expected to be derived from an asset or cash-generating unit.
-Impairment loss is recognized in profit or loss.
+Impairment loss is recognized in profit or loss. - B. An impairment loss recognized in prior periods for an asset shall be reversed if there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognized.
+The carrying amount of the asset shall be reversed to its recoverable amount.
+The increased carrying amount of an asset attributable to a reversal of an impairment loss shall not exceed the carrying amount that would have been determined had no impairment loss been recognized for the asset in prior years.
+Reversal of impairment loss is recognized in profit or loss.